-She attempted a good, hard tug on her wrist, but he kept a firm grip.
-Then his eyes brightened with a notion.
+She attempted a good, hard tug on her arm, but he kept a firm grip.
+Then his eyes brightened up with a notion.

 “You know, I think the dragon’s kiss would be put to better use on you anyway.
-If I can keep the powerful Sha Eena asleep under its spell, those wicked, immortal sisters won’t get their hands on the remaining star points.”
-He pointed at her with his free hand.
+If I can keep the powerful Sha Eena asleep under its spell, those wicked, immortal sisters will never get their hands on the remaining star points.”
+He pointed a finger at her.
 “You’re the one who needs a good, looooong nap.”

-Afraid that he might actually attempt something, she used the dragon’s soul to send a mild electric shock to his gripping hand.
-He let go, shaking his fingers wildly in the air.
+Afraid he might attempt to carry out his threat, Eena used the dragon’s soul to send a mild electric shock to his grasping hand.
+He let go of her, shaking his fingers wildly in the air.